 The main difference is the seat and the location of the pedals and handlebars.
-Whereas an upright bike uses a saddle type bicycle seat, the recumbent bike has a chair type of seat.
+Whereas an upright style uses a saddle-type bicycle seat, the recumbent has a chair type of seat.

 Sitting in the chair allows you to sit closer to the floor with your feet out in front instead of below you.

 You’ll also find the handlebars stationary and at your side instead of in front of you.
 This design causes even less stress on your knees and hips but offers a great way to get plenty of physical activity into your life.

 There’s little doubt that the recumbents provide a more comfortable exercise experience.
 However, it might come with some disadvantages?

 However, all of this comfort leads to less of a workout than any of the other types of exercise machines.
-With this style bike, you have great support but engage fewer muscle groups.
+You will have great support but engage fewer muscle groups.

-Most of the people I see on recumbent bikes at the gym are merely taking a leisurely ride and the number of calories they use isn’t enough.
+Most of the people I see on recumbents at the gym are merely taking a leisurely ride and the number of calories they use isn’t enough.
 Of course, you can turn up the intensity by pedaling faster and harder, but I think the comfort sort of distracts from a real workout?

 Here’s my review of one of the best recumbent bikes.

-Indoor cycles, or spin cycles, are usually the dominant bikes in gyms these days.
-The reason is simple: They are the best stationary bikes and burn fat like nothing else.
+Indoor cycles, or spin cycles, are usually dominate in gyms these days.
+The reason is simple: They are the best at burning fat like nothing else.

 That is, if you’re willing to put out a lot of energy and ride as hard and fast as you can?

-Indoor cycles often resemble upright bikes, except that the handlebars are stationary and much farther forward.
+Indoor cycles often resemble uprights, except that the handlebars are stationary and much farther forward.
 Indoor cycles are often referred to as spin bikes.

 With the forward handlebars, you shift your body forward and can even stand up to pedal.

 This position of your body actually engages more muscles than either of the other classes, therefore causing some very serious calorie burn.

 In fact, indoor cycles, or spin bikes, are the most efficient.